Alstom Citadis

 The Alstom Citadis is a family of low-floor trams and light rail vehicles built by Alstom.
 As of 2017, over 2,300 Citadis trams have been sold and 1,800 tramways are in revenue service throughout the world, with operations in all six inhabited continents.
-An evolution of Alstom's earlier TFS vehicle, most Citadis vehicles are made in Alstom's factories in La Rochelle, Reichshoffen and Valenciennes, France, and in Barcelona, Spain, and Annaba, Algeria.
+An evolution of Alstom's earlier TFS vehicle, most Citadis vehicles are made in Alstom's factories in La Rochelle and Valenciennes, France, and in Barcelona, Spain, and Annaba, Algeria.

 Citadis types

-The Citadis family includes both partial and fully low-floor trams and LRVs, in versions with three (20x), five (30x), seven (40x), and nine (50x) sections.
-It comprises the following standard variants:
+The Citadis family includes both partial and fully low-floor trams and LRVs.
+Several versions are of the multi-articulated design, with alternating wheeled and suspended sections.
+These are built with three, five (30x), seven, and nine sections.
+The whole line-up includes the following standard variants: